 When I worked as a nanny, it seemed no matter what family I worked for, every household had a steady supply of those frozen taquitos you can buy at Costco.
+(Certainly nowhere near as healthy as this clean eating taquitos recipe!)
 You know, those big orange boxes that just call your name from the freezer?
 I think I put on more weight eating taquitos in those years than any other food.
 But when I stopped being a nanny, I completely forgot about taquitos.
 Until recently.

 I’m not entirely sure what made me think of them, but all of a sudden, I had the most intense craving for some microwaved, greasy, processed, chicken taquitos.